 WHAT EFFECTS did these first stars have on the rest of the universe?
 An important property of stars with no metals is that they have higher surface temperatures than stars with compositions like that of the sun.
 The production of nuclear energy at the center of a star is less efficient without metals, and the star would have to be hotter and more compact to produce enough energy to counteract gravity.
 Because of the more compact structure, the surface layers of the star would also be hotter.
-In collaboration with Rolf-Peter Kudritzki of the University of Hawaii and Abraham Loeb of Harvard, one of us (Bromm) devised theoretical models of such stars with mass-
+In collaboration with Loeb and Rolf-Peter Kudritzki of the University of Hawaii Institute for Astronomy, Bromm devised theoretical models of such stars with masses between 100 and 1,000 solar masses.
+The models showed that the stars had surface temperatures of 100,000 kelvins-about 17 times higher than the sun's surface temperature.
+Thus, the first starlight in the universe would have been mainly ultraviolet radiation from very hot stars, and it would have begun to heat and ionize the neutral hydrogen and helium gas around these stars soon after they formed.